oboulant/block-coordinate-descent/README.md

 * edit `./examples/main.c` with the proper file path,
 * change `nb_lines` and `nb_cols` in accordance with you data.

+### Use the Python wrapper

+We created a python wrapper of the present implementation.
+It brings :

+* The benefit of Python flexibility in terms of formating input data,
+* The benefit of C speed implementation.

+You can find the Python wrapper here : [https://github.com/oboulant/tamis](https://github.com/oboulant/tamis).

 ## Tests

+We implemented unit tests using [Infer](https://fbinfer.com/docs/getting-started/).
+You can compile and run those tests using the following instructions.

 ### Clean and Compile